Salem Parkway (North Carolina): History

+The history that eventually settled into the Salem Parkway, was developed from previous freeways and expressways that already had been opened in the county.

 After the consolidation of Winston and Salem in 1913, the combined city was not only a merger of local government but a joining of two different road systems.
 By the 1940s, Winston-Salem grew to become the largest manufacturing hub in the state, thanks to companies like R. J. Reynolds Tobacco Company and the P.H.
 Hanes Knitting Company; while multiple highways connected the city, there was no road that directly went from one end to the other without making turns and as a result traffic congestion was a constant in the downtown area.
 From 1946 to 1956, various traffic pattern studies were performed and plans created that reshaped the city for the next fifty years.

 East–West Expressway

+By 1955, an expressway stretch for US 421 had opened in mostly Kernersville.
+Work would have been underway to build a new expressway, directly linking.